 The 2007 target of creating 1,100 jobs was revised in 2013, with a new target of creating 2,500 new jobs by 2020.

-Projects currently underway could lead to the creation of 7,000 further jobs through our investment in business infrastructure.
+Projects launched before the completion of Irvine Bay could lead to the creation of 7,000 further jobs through our investment in business infrastructure.

-In addition to the above, an estimated 536 jobs have been created within the construction sector.
+In addition to the above, an estimated 536 jobs were created within the construction sector.

 A clear commitment to local training and skills shows in the creation of 256 training places receiving a combined total of 1,699 training weeks.

-We have invested over £40 million of public funds in Irvine Bay since 2006, with £100 million of private investment committed.
+Over £40 million of public funds were invested in Irvine Bay, with £100 million of private investment committed.
 These funds have contributed to key projects that have transformed town centres, renovated derelict buildings, created new business accommodation and contributed to infrastructure.

-In the town centres our work has led to:
+In the town centres our work led to:

 - The preparation and implementation of the Irvine Town Regeneration Plan which, in association with the Council, has led to a focus on four major projects – major public realm works in the Bridgegate area; the refurbishment of the A-listed Trinity Church; the refurbishment of Bridgegate House; the new Irvine Leisure Centre